kkmymm/kkmymm.github.io/README.md

-# Welcome to Brebeuf A GitHub Pages
+# Welcome to Seventeen Site
-Owned by Kymm Guadalupe
+by @kkmymm - Kymm Guadalupe of 9-Brebeuf A

 You can use the [editor on GitHub](https://github.com/kkmymm/kkmymm.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.